naiyerasif/site/content/blog/2019/2019-08-19-developing-a-rest-api-with-express-and-typescript.md

 };
 ```

-Note that a connection pool (`Pool`) provided by `pg` is being used here to run queries asynchronously which returns a `Promise`.
-For finer control over a transaction, you can also use a `client` (as in `save` method where a transaction is being rolled back in case something goes wrong).
+Note that we're using a connection pool (`Pool`) provided by `pg` to execute the queries asynchronously.
+This connection pool returns a `Promise`.
+For finer control over a transaction, We may also use a `client` (as in `save` method where a transaction is being rolled back in case something goes wrong).

 Edit the routes in `src/routes/tracks.routes.ts` to use this repository.